 Brief of the Mursi Community Conservation Area

-The Mursi, Bodi, and Kwegu indigenous groups of southwest Ethiopia have been granted permission for a joint community wildlife conservation area (CCA) after 13 years of petitioning the Ethiopian government.
-This 500,000-acre area is their ancestral territory.
+The Mursi, Bodi, Kwegu, and Ari indigenous groups of southwest Ethiopia, were granted permission for a joint community wildlife conservation area (CCA) in 2023 after 13 years of petitioning the Ethiopian government.
+This 500,000-acre area is on their ancestral territory.
 It has giraffe, elephant, lion, cape buffalo, endangered African wild dog, cheetah, leopard, hippo and many other species.
-These three groups will manage the conservation area and employ scouts from the communities.
-The CCA will provide economic development for the three groups that have experienced hunger in recent years.
+These four groups manage the conservation area and employ scouts from the communities.
+The CCA will provide economic development for the four groups that have experienced hunger in recent years.